rook-gate/swipe/README.md

 cargo run -- "C:/Users/You/Downloads"
 ```

-Rust-Broom will read the folder, detect each file's extension, create the appropriate category folder if it does not exist, and move the file into it.
+Swipe will read the folder, detect each file's extension, create the appropriate category folder if it does not exist, and move the file into it.

 ## Categories